edubois/kaliscope/README.md

 * Done by Eloi du Bois

-* LICENSE: GPLv3 (might change, but for until the development is under progress I prefer staying in GPL)
+* LICENSE: GPLv3 (might change, but as the development is under progress I prefer staying in GPL)

 * By using this library and its concepts and designs, you accept the content of DISCLAIMER.txt

 ////////////////////////////////////////////////////////////////////////////////